The importance and necessary steps to help ensure you are well positioned.

 Not all life insurance policies are created equal.
 For high-net-worth individuals, exploring various types of policies can help maximize benefits:

 • Term Life Insurance: Offers a death benefit for a specified term with no cash value accumulation.
 It is ideal for young families and adults who need insurance for a set number of years, in some instances mirroring the time until your expected retirement or final mortgage payments.
+Term life is also appreciated for its simplicity and affordability, making it a practical solution for those seeking to cover specific obligations, such as estate taxes or outstanding debts, within a predetermined period.

 • Whole Life Insurance: Provides lifelong coverage with a cash value component that grows over time.
 It is more expensive but can be a good option if you want permanent insurance coverage and the opportunity to accumulate savings.
+The cash value portion acts as a tax-deferred savings vehicle, which can be an attractive option if you have already maximized contributions to other retirement accounts.
+Over time, you may borrow against or withdraw from the cash value to supplement retirement income or cover unforeseen expenses.

 • Variable Life Insurance: Includes investment options within the policy, allowing for additional potential growth of the cash value.
+This structure lets you direct a portion of your premiums into a variety of investment vehicles, potentially increasing returns but also introducing more risk compared to other permanent life options.

 Add-ons or riders can help enhance your policy.
 Common riders include: